iapoorv01/VoteXpress/README.md

 ## **Features:**
 ![image](https://github.com/user-attachments/assets/40212fe8-2393-45c2-9215-6631958487be)

-- 📱 **QR Code Scanning:** Scan QR codes to easily fetch voter details.
+- 🖼️ **Steganography Scanning & Decryption:** Extract voter details from an **image of a QR code** (not the QR code itself) using AES & RSA encryption.
-- 🎤 **Voice Commands:** Use voice commands to trigger key actions like scanning QR codes and exiting the app.
+- 🎤 **Voice Commands:** Use voice commands to trigger key actions like scanning and exiting the app.
-- 🗳️ **Voter Verification:** Real-time verification against a Google Sheet database, ensuring data accuracy.
+- 🗳️ **Biometric Voter Verification:** Authenticate voters using **fingerprint & retina scans**.
-- 🌐 **Multi-Language Support:** Seamless translation between English and Hindi (with potential for more languages).
+- 🌐 **Multi-Language Support:** Seamless translation between multiple languages for accessibility.
-- 🔒 **Secure Login:** Authenticate operators with secure usernames and passwords from Google Sheets.
+- 🔒 **Secure Operator Login:** Authenticate operators with assigned polling station credentials.
-- 📈 **Polling Data Tracking:** Record the polling station and update voter status (Voted/Not Voted) directly in Google Sheets.
+- 📈 **Real-time Firestore Database Integration:** Instantly updates voter status as "Voted" after verification.
+- 🚨 **Fraud Prevention & Multi-Vote Detection:** Tracks attempts across polling stations & logs suspicious activity.

 ---

 ## **Installation and Setup** 🛠️

 To get started, follow these steps to set up and run the **VoteXpress** app on your machine.